pendragons-code/api.senghong.xyz/README.md

 })
 ```
 # Issues:
-Code quality enhancement.
-Hosting issues and more...
-That said, the whole this is in Beta.
-Should there be more for me to implement, I might consider it.
+Code quality enhancement, especially on the front-end because I lean more to the back-end.
 # Dev-dependencies
 I like using nodemon and husky, but I recognize that some other people like to use other tools.
 Therefor, I did not really add that many config files to this thing.